charliem716/AIphotobooth/SETUP_GUIDE.md

 - Restart both devices if needed

 ### SMS Not Sending
-- Verify Twilio credentials in .env
+- Verify Twilio credentials in Keychain or .env
 - Check phone number format (+1 for US)
 - Ensure Twilio account has credits

+### Credential Issues
+- Check configuration summary in app logs
+- Verify OpenAI API key is valid and has credits
+- Ensure Keychain access is not blocked
+- Try manual migration if automatic migration fails

 ### Build Issues
 ```bash